 So far 2018 has been a busy and exciting year - two groups to which I belong have shown work at two separate venues.
 And it was an opportunity for me to explore in some detail my subject for my exhibition pieces based on Dryden's translation of Virgil's Georgics.

 The first in time was 'Contrasts' with All Threaded Together at the Yarrow Gallery, Oundle, Northamptonshire, 3 - 16 March.
 The group consists of former students of Brenda Boardman who meet once a month to exchange ideas and encourage each other.
 Most importantly, it is an exhibiting group - pictures and details of the exhibition are accessible with this link: www.allthreadedtogether.com/exhibition-2018.

 The second exhibition, 'Into the Fray', was with New Horizons Textile Group at Cowslip Workshops, Launceston, Cornwall 27 March - 8 April.
 The exhibiting group is a long running one, formed in 1993, and which I joined in 2016.
 You can see pictures of the exhibition here: www.newhorizonstextilegroup.com/into-the-fray.htmlwww.newhorizonstextilegroup.com/into-the-fray.

-The third show is 'Connections', also with New Horizons, at the Festival of Quilts, Birmingham, 9 - 12 August.
+The third show is 'Connections', also with New Horizons, was at the Festival of Quilts, Birmingham, 9 - 12 August.
 This is the largest quilting and patchwork show in Europe with about 30,000 visitors over four days.
-So Virgil should get a lot of exposure!
+So Virgil got a lot of exposure!

 SAQA "Made in Europe"